pingcap/docs/tiup/tiup-component-cluster-scale-in.md

 > **Note:**
 >
-> Because the forced removal of a TiKV node does not wait for data to be scheduled, removing more than one serving TiKV node is in the risk of data loss.
+> Because the forced removal of a TiKV node does not wait for data to be scheduled, removing more than one serving TiKV node is at the risk of data loss.

 ### --transfer-timeout